 Forum: Test kits and tools can help resolve smoking disputes

-I was heartened to read the story “New saliva test kit can detect drug abuse in 10 minutes” (Feb 28), and that such kits are already used in Singapore.
+I was heartened to read the article “New saliva test kit can detect drug abuse in 10 minutes” (Feb 28) and to learn that such kits are already in use in Singapore.
 If the saliva test kit can detect drugs, it can detect nicotine as well.

 Resolving residential smoking disputes has always been a challenge due to privacy issues and technological limitations in gathering evidence.

-The saliva test kit, when used together with other tools, can help to resolve this long-standing challenge.
+The saliva test kit, when used together with other tools, can help overcome this longstanding challenge.

-There is also the smokerlyzer, a hand-held carbon monoxide monitor to measure the level of carbon monoxide in the body via a breath test.
+There is also the Smokerlyzer, a handheld monitor that measures the level of carbon monoxide in the body via a breath test.
 It can help to identify who has just smoked.

 Such compact tools can aid enforcement officers in their search and investigation protocol when they receive complaints.